MidSpike/iris-utilities/SECURITY.md

 ```
 This way I'll know the email is important!

-You will recieve a response as soon as your email has been noticed!
+You will receive a response as soon as your email has been noticed!

 ## Supported Branches for Reporting Security Vulnerabilities
 | Version | Supported          |